-We could face prior period sales tax and corporate tax liabilities, penalties and collection obligations
+We could face prior period sales tax and corporate tax liabilities, penalties and collection obligations.

 We make an assessment of sales tax payable including any related interest and penalties and accrues these estimates on the financial statements.
 Pursuant to the Wayfair decision, each state enforced sales tax collection at different dates.
 We collect and remit sales tax in accordance with the state regulations.
-We estimate that as of December 31, 2022, we owe \$288,466 in sales taxes along with penalties and interest.
-The Company has made significant progress filing historical sales tax returns and target to complete filings for all jurisdictions in 2023.
+We estimate that as of December 31, 2023, we owe \$288,466 in sales taxes along with penalties and interest.
+The Company has made some progress filing historical sales tax returns and targets completion of filings for all jurisdictions in 2024.

 We are subject to a variety of taxes and tax collection obligations in the U.S. (federal and state).
 We may recognize additional tax expense and be subject to additional tax liabilities, including other liabilities for tax collection obligations due to changes in laws, regulations, administrative practices, principles, and interpretations related to tax, including changes to the global tax framework, competition, and other laws and accounting rules in various jurisdictions.
 Such changes could come about as a result of economic, political, and other conditions.
-An increasing number of jurisdictions are considering or have adopted laws or administrative practices that impose new tax measures, including revenue-based taxes, targeting online commerce and the remote sellers of goods and services.
-These include new obligations to collect sales, consumption, value added, or other taxes on online marketplaces and remote sellers, or other requirements that may result in liability for third party obligations.
-Our results of operations and cash flows could be adversely effected by additional taxes of this nature imposed on us prospectively or retroactively or additional taxes or penalties resulting from the failure to comply with any collection obligations or failure to provide information about our customers, suppliers, and other third parties for tax reporting purposes to various government agencies.
+An increasing number of jurisdictions are considering or have adopted laws or administrative practices that impose new tax measures, including revenue-based taxes, targeting online commerce and the remote sellers, or other requirements that may result in liability for third party obligations.
+Our results of operations and cash flows could be adversely affected by additional taxes of this nature imposed on us prospectively or retroactively or additional taxes or penalties resulting from the failure to comply with any collection obligations or failure to provide information about our customers, suppliers, and other third parties for tax reporting purposes to various government agencies.
 In some cases, we also may not have sufficient notice to enable us to build systems and adopt processes to properly comply with new reporting or collection obligations by the effective date.